A Unified Graphical Criterion for Characterizing the Causal Interpretation of Partial Regression Coefficients in Linear Structural Equation Models: Causation and Regression

-In the case of linear regression, condition (i) of the selective-door criterion requires that if an explanatory variable $X_k \in \bm{Z}$ is a post-treatment variable of $X_j$, then one of the following conditions must hold: (1) all directed paths from $X_j$ to $X_k$ are blocked by other explanatory variables; or (2) all back-door paths from $X_k$ to $X_i$ are blocked by explanatory variables that also include $X_j$.
-As will be shown later, the converse of Theorem \ref{thm: selective-door criterion} also holds almost everywhere in the parameter space.
-That is, the selective-door criterion constitutes an essentially necessary and sufficient condition for giving a linear causal interpretation to the partial regression coefficients.
+As will be shown later, the converse of Theorem~\ref{thm:selective-door criterion} also holds almost everywhere in the parameter space.
+That is, in a generic sense, the selective-door criterion constitutes a necessary and sufficient condition for providing a linear causal interpretation of partial regression coefficients.

 As corollaries, we obtain the following propositions.